 Select the image.

-[Optional] Use Edit with AI (Change something) to refine the result.
+Use Edit with AI (Change something) to use a prompt to refine the result.

 When you have finished editing, you can Download the image or exit the editor to save it in Photoroom.